eliminmax/tech-journal/docs/topics/Linux/Debian/Rock64.md

 The machine ID and SSH host keys were originally from the VM, and should be replaced.

-1. Remove the SSH Keys by running `rm -f /etc/ssh/ssh_host_*_key*`
+1. Remove the SSH Keys by running `#!sh rm -f /etc/ssh/ssh_host_*_key*`

-2. Regenerate the SSH keys by running `dpkg-reconfigure openssh-server`
+2. Regenerate the SSH keys by running `#!sh dpkg-reconfigure openssh-server`

-3. Remove the old machine ID by running `rm -f /etc/machine-id /var/lib/dbus/machine-id`
+3. Remove the old machine ID by running `#!sh rm -f /etc/machine-id /var/lib/dbus/machine-id`

 4. Reboot the server.
 New `machine-id` files will be regenerated.